Today, on April 19, 2021, read about:

 Young minds make mistakes, and they often stem from first relationships as they learn how one works and how to handle the ending of one.
 Bad decisions and choices made during young love need better penalties, like therapy or classes on relationships.

-More About Juvenile Justice Services
+Learn More About Juvenile Justice Services

-Sports Betting Makes Its Way In Time For The 2021 NFL Season
+Sports Betting Makes Its Way in Time for the 2021 NFL Season

-What’s Going On:
+What’s Going On

 They did it!
 Maryland lawmakers passed sports betting at the 11th hour.
 On the final day of the legislative session, the General Assembly approved a complex bill that includes 60 online licenses, six retail sportsbooks, and five other sportsbooks at venues like Camden Yards and M&T Bank Stadium.

-The tax rate for the state sits at 15%, which means about $10 million a year expressly set aside for public education.
+The tax rate for the state sits at 15%, which means about $10 million a year is expressly set aside for public education.
 Hopes are to have the state sports betting up and running by the start of the 2021 NFL season.

-Why This Matters To You:
+Why This Matters to You

 It took our lawmakers until the last second to do it, but they did, and we expect to bet on sports by the time the next football season starts.
-This law expands gambling in Maryland, so now, along with casino gaming, horse racing, lotteries, we have sports betting.
+This law expands gambling in Maryland, so now, along with casino gaming, horse racing, and lotteries, we have sports betting.
 It kind of feels like Vegas out east.

 The change in the law now makes only running an illegal gambling house and private lotteries the only illegal forms of gambling left in the state.
 Soon they’ll be calling the Inner Harbor Las Bay-gas.

-More About Maryland Gambling Matters
+Learn More About Maryland Gambling Matters

-The First Digital Ad Tax Is Put On Hold Until 2022
+The First Digital Ad Tax Is Put on Hold Until 2022

-What’s Going On:
+What’s Going On

 Maryland’s digital ad tax, the first of its kind, will be delayed in implementation because of the onslaught of lawsuits against the law.
 Comcast and Verizon are the two latest tech companies to file a lawsuit against Maryland, saying the tax is illegal and violates the federal Internet Tax Freedom Act.

-Just days after the law passed, the first lawsuit came from the US Chamber of Commerce and a collection of trade groups representing tech giants, also calling the tax illegal.
+Just days after the law passed, the first lawsuit came from the U.S. Chamber of Commerce and a collection of trade groups representing tech giants, also calling the tax illegal.

 Maryland does not tax print ads but wants to put a 10% surcharge on digital ads.
 The lawsuits ask to delay when the tax begins.
 Still, last week, the Maryland General Assembly passed an emergency bill that pushes back the implementation of the digital ad tax until 2022.

-Why This Matters To You:
+Why This Matters to You

 Our Internet purchases and advertising remain untaxed for the time being.
 The lawsuits filed came from some pretty powerful entities and forced Maryland to look deeper at the law.

-This is a good thing as parts of the bill need clarification, like a digital code.
+This is a good thing, as parts of the bill need clarification, like a digital code.
 There needs to be time taken to create a fair and just bill, especially since the tax will probably be passed down to the consumer.

-The delay will also provide time to figure out the legality of such a tax since that is at the heart of the lawsuits against Maryland’s digital ad tax.
+The delay will also provide time to figure out the legality of such a tax, since that is at the heart of the lawsuits against Maryland’s digital ad tax.